Questions to Ask Your Pharmacist

 Retail Meth Watch

-Drug Monitoring: Program Description
+Program Description

-All controlled substance prescriptions plus Tramadol and Carisoprodol (opiate drugs with high abuse potential) written and dispensed for a North Dakota patient are transferred to the PDMP data repository by the dispenser.
-This information has been collected retroactively since January 1st, 2007.
-All out-of-state pharmacies licensed with the North Dakota Board also submit data on prescriptions dispensed for North Dakota residents.
+The PDMP is a secure and HIPAA-compliant online database of all Schedule II, III, IV, and V controlled substances dispensed in the state of North Dakota or for patients residing in North Dakota.
+All controlled substance prescriptions dispensed for a North Dakota resident are transferred to the PDMP data repository by the dispenser on a daily basis.
+All out-of-state pharmacies licensed with the North Dakota Board of Pharmacy also submit data on controlled substance prescriptions dispensed for North Dakota residents.